Cart

 The Optoma ZH350ST at $1,489 is the best projector for most garage golf simulators.
 It combines 3,500 lumens of laser brightness with Full HD resolution, IP6X dust protection (critical in a dusty garage), and a 30,000-hour maintenance-free light source.
 Pair it with basic light control (sealed door, covered windows) and you will get a clear, bright image.

-If your garage has significant light that you cannot control, or if you want 4K resolution, step up to the Optoma ZK430ST ($2,299) for 3,700 lumens and 4K, or the BenQ AH500ST ($1,999) for 4,000 lumens at 1080p.
+If your garage has significant light that you cannot control, or if you want 4K resolution, step up to the Optoma UHZ35ST ($2,199) for 4K UHD with optical lens shift, or the BenQ AH500ST ($1,999) for 4,000 lumens at 1080p.

 Browse our full projector collection or read the best projectors under $2,000 for more options in this range.